aj3423/SpamBlocker/Docs/PRIVACY POLICY.md

 * "ANSWER_PHONE_CALLS" - in order to hang-up calls.
 * "POST_NOTIFICATIONS" - in order to show notifications.
 * "READ_CONTACTS" - in order to match contacts.
+* "PACKAGE_USAGE_STATS" - in order to get app activities and allow calls if some apps are used recently.
 * "RECEIVE_SMS" and "RECEIVE_MMS" - in order to be able to receive new SMS/MMS messages.
 * "SEND_SMS" - in order to reply to contacts after their calls get blocked.
 * "READ_CALL_LOG" and "READ_SMS" - in order to check if a call is repeated.